pwa-builder/ManifoldCordova/readme.md

 > **IMPORTANT:** Before using the plugin, make sure to copy the W3C manifest file to the **www** folder of the Cordova application and name it **manifest.json**.

+## Design
+The plugin behavior is mostly implemented at build time by mapping properties in the W3C manifest to standard Cordova settings defined in the **config.xml** file.

+This mapping process is handled by a hook that executes during the **before_prepare** stage of the Cordova build process.
+The hook updates the **config.xml** file with values obtained from the manifest.

+The plugin hook also handles downloading any icons that are specified in the manifest and copies them to the application’s **res/icons** directory, using their dimensions, and possibly their pixel density, to classify them as either an icon or a splash screen, as well as determining the platform for which they are suitable (e.g. iOS, Android, Windows, etc.).
+It uses this information to configure the corresponding icon and splash elements for each supported platform.

 ## Getting Started

 The following tutorial requires you to install the [Cordova Command-Line Inteface](http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html#The%20Command-Line%20Interface).